for the marinade:

 - 1 tablespoon allspice berries

-- thumb-sized piece of root ginger (20g), peeled
+- thumb-sized piece of root ginger (20g), peeled and roughly chopped

 - 4 garlic cloves, peeled